camilohe/cursor.install/README.md

 ```
 - update the sha256 value in tools\chocolateyinstall.ps1
 - update the url in tools\chocolateyinstall.ps1 with the latest version
-- update the version in cursorai.install.nuspec
+- update the version in cursor.install.nuspec
 - commit your changes
 - [package, test and publish](https://docs.chocolatey.org/en-us/create/create-packages-quick-start/)
 - push your changes